igorlistopad/esphome-custom-components/README.md

 # ESPHome Custom Components

-Brings back support for `custom` and `custom_component` to ESPHome after removal of custom components from ESPHome in the 2025.2.0 release.
+Brings back support for `custom` and `custom_component` to ESPHome after removing **Custom Components** from ESPHome in the 2025.2.0 release.

-The custom components code hosted in this repository is a copy extracted from the [ESPHome][github-esphome] 2024.12.4 release.
+The **Custom Components** code hosted in this repository is a copy extracted from the [ESPHome][github-esphome] 2024.12.4 release.

-The code will be updated as needed to support new releases of the ESPHome.
+ⓘ The code will be updated as needed to support new releases of the ESPHome.

 > [!IMPORTANT]
-> This repository is created to support old projects using Custom Components, not recommended for new configurations.\
+> This repository is created to support old projects using Custom Components, not recommended for new configurations.
 > Please look at creating a real ESPHome component and "importing" it into your configuration with
 > [External Components][esphome-docs-external-components].
 >
-> You can find some basic documentation on creating your own components at [Developer site][esphome-dev].
+> You can find some basic documentation on creating your own components at
+> [ESPHome developer documentation][esphome-dev].

 ## Usage

-Add support for custom components into your YAML configuration using the [external components][esphome-docs-external-components] feature:
+Add support for **Custom Components** into your YAML configuration using the [external components][esphome-docs-external-components] feature:

 ```yaml